 One tip for fellow psoriasis girls: always check the low part of the swimwear.
 My butt is usually a one piece that’s most affected, so cut-out swimwears just won’t do it for me.
 Plus, in my opinion, they make you look slightly too revealing on Instagram anyway.

-LEFT: too narrow butt line; RIGHT: nice wide butt line
+LEFT: too narrow butt line; RIGHT: nice wide butt line.
+Find out where to buy affordable bikinis.

 Beige and camel flatter